iluwatar/java-design-patterns/composite-view/README.md

 ---
-title: "Composite View Pattern in Java"
+title: "Composite View Pattern in Java: Enhancing UI Consistency Across Applications"
+shortTitle: Composite View
 description: "Learn about the Composite View design pattern in Java, which helps in managing complex hierarchical views.
 This guide includes examples, applications, and benefits of using the Composite View pattern."
 category: Structural
 language: en